 Servant leadership isn’t weak or limp-wristed.
 It’s a managerial style defined by caring but balanced by rules, respect, and high expectations.
 When we genuinely love and respect our employees, we want them to succeed.
 Therefore, we must help them succeed.
 Honesty means we should be willing to have tough conversations and practice open corrective advice, even when it’s uncomfortable.

 Implementing Christian Values in the Workplace

 Contrary to popular belief, although business leaders are typically advised to keep their religious opinions under wraps in the workplace, there is nothing wrong with being open about your faith.
-Indeed, we shouldn’t proselytize on the job, but if you are a Christian, we are called to glorify God in all things.
-Moreover, we can bear witness to your faith simply by living out your Christian values.
+Indeed, we shouldn’t proselytize on the job, but if you are a Christian, you are called to glorify God in all things.
+Moreover, we can witness your faith simply by living out your Christian values.

 In addition to servant leadership, many other essential skills can be gained by embodying Christian principles in the workplace.
 Here are a few critical Christian values that are also qualities of a good leader:

 - Integrity: Christians are called to be people of their word.
 “Just say yes and no. When you manipulate words to get your way, you go wrong (Matthew 5:37).
-But, on the other hand, when you always say what you mean and mean what you say, your employees will believe you and trust your guidance.
+However, when you always say what you mean and mean what you say, your employees will believe you and trust your guidance.

 - Forgiveness: A Christian leader should not hold grudges.
 “You can’t get forgiveness from God, for instance, without also forgiving others.”
 (Matthew 6:14-15).

 - Humility: “God goes against the willful proud.
 God gives his grace to the willing humble” (James 4:6).
 A humble leader is willing to admit wrong and take responsibility for their and their team’s mistakes.